-3.2.
-Modeling infants' eye movements
+3.2 Modeling Infants' Eye Movements

-In order to address this debate, I have developed an oculomotor control model that simulates the tracking behavior of an infant (Schlesinger & Barto, 1999; Schlesinger & Parisi, 2001).
+To address this debate, I have developed an oculomotor control model that simulates the tracking behavior of an infant (Schlesinger & Barto, 1999; Schlesinger & Parisi, 2001).
 Like human infants, the model watches simple mechanical displays and learns to track salient moving objects.

 It should be noted that the eye-movement model employs a bottom-up approach, consistent with the perceptual-processing account of infant cognition.
-Accordingly, the model has: (1) no prior knowledge of the physical world (i.e., no internal model), (2) no explicit (e.g., declarative) memory systems, and (3) no built-in capacity for prediction.
-Nevertheless, the model quickly learns to track moving objects, and like human infants, also learns to correctly anticipate the future location of objects that are temporarily occluded.
+Accordingly, the model has (1) no prior knowledge of the physical world (i.e., no internal model), (2) no explicit (e.g., declarative) memory systems, and (3) no built-in capacity for prediction.
+Nevertheless, the model quickly learns to track moving objects, and like human infants, also learns to anticipate correctly the future location of objects that are temporarily occluded.